obliquid/jslardo/README.md

     - users can register, and modify their profile

 ## try it
-we have an installation of jslardo that should be aligned to master repository revision: http://weadmin.it/ (to create contents you must first register)
+we have a public installation of jslardo that should be aligned to master repository revision: http://weadmin.it/ (to create contents you must first register)

 ## installation